-Something that has long been the traveler’s nemesis is the dreaded data roaming charge.
-We’ve all been in that agonizing situation where you have no WiFi and nowhere to buy a local physical SIM card for your phone and you end up forking out for a crazily high roaming bill at the end of the trip.
+Something that has long been the traveler’s nemesis is the dreaded mobile data roaming charge.
+We’ve all been in that agonizing situation where you have no WiFi and nowhere to buy a local SIM for your phone, and you end up forking out for crazily high roaming bills at the end of the trip.
 In the 21st century, access to the internet when you travel should be easy, right?

 What is an eSIM?

 Mobile phones are always evolving and developing, and it can often feel hard to keep up with the latest technologies.
 Especially if you’re busy living a life on the road.
 But one area that’s had surprisingly little development is the all-important SIM card.
 These pivotal components of cellular phones haven’t changed much over the years.
 Until now.

 eSIM stands for embedded SIM.
 New smartphones (most notably the latest Apple and Google models such as the iPhone XR, XS, XS Max and models 11-14, the Google Pixel 3 and 4, and the Samsung Galaxy S20 and Samsung Galaxy Z Flip) are now being fitted with an embedded SIM inside it from the start.

 If you have one of these, you can download and support different SIM configurations whenever you like, access different data packages, and connect to a local network and different service for varying lengths of time.
 When you get a virtual SIM card, you can also keep the same mobile phone number as you use on your service back home, which is incredibly useful.

 Something that’s worth mentioning is that an eSIM can be used not just on your mobile phone but also with certain tablets and laptops.